-Gender Inequality, Gender Socialization, Gender Roles
+Gender Inequality, Gender Socialization, Gender Roles,

 In the analysis of women in the work place, Glass Ceiling Hypothesis is useful for describing the invisible barriers that block the promotion of women.
 Glass Ceiling refers to barriers that are not explicit, but are inherent in the social organization and social relationships of the workplace.
 Glass Ceiling Hypothesis is also about class oppression.
 Because of glass ceiling women may find their corporate careers obstructed because they are excluded from the recreational and social associations created by male fellow workers and lack the social contacts that are important in gaining status and recognition.
+The glass ceiling concept is sometimes extended to refer to obstacles hindering the advancement of minority women, as well as minority men.

 The salience of the 'glass ceiling' metaphor in public discussions of gender inequality, has given rise to a substantial body of quantitative research systematically exploring the extent and variations in the glass ceiling.
 The glass ceiling hypothesis is not a special hypothesis for any particular country, but a general hypothesis about the patterns of gender discrimination in organizational hierarchies.
 The glass ceiling hypothesis could change with time because the labor force participation rates of women have been increasing rapidly in recent years and the proportion of all jobs that are located within managerial hierarchy has also been increasing.